-Interest costs expensed during the years ended December 31, 2019 and 2018 totaled \$14,555,436 and \$14,097,169, respectively.
-Interest expense in both years included interest accreted on the Association's 2011 Bonds and the accrued premiums paid as part of the extraordinary mandatory prepayments/redemptions discussed in Notes 6 and 8.
+Interest costs expensed during the years ended December 31, 2020 and 2019 totaled \$15,163,127 and \$14,555,436, respectively.
+Interest expense in both years included interest accreted on the Association's 2011 Bonds.
+Interest expense in 2019 also included the accrued premiums paid as part of the extraordinary mandatory prepayments/redemptions discussed in Notes 6 and 8.